 Cholesterol Reducing Foods Fruits, Nuts

 Cholesterol is a type of fat that has a waxy texture.
-It plays a major role in producing cell membranes, vitamin D, and numerous hormones.
+It plays a significant role in producing cell membranes, vitamin D, and numerous hormones.

 - Food